selenamarie/selenas-flask-blog/pages/posts/email-anxiety-and-the-form-letter.md

 >
 > If what you're working on seems like a good fit for one of those organizations, please feel free to contact them at the email or web address above.
 >
-> I only forward requests for paid labor on to advisory boards and colleagues.
+> I only forward requests for paid labor to colleagues.
 If you've asked about a paid position, I've forwarded your message along and will be in touch if someone in my personal circle responds.
 >
 > My favorite recruiter if you're seeking to hire someone in Portland, OR is Aimee Levens.
 >